Questions? Interested in publishing with Pawpress?

 Layout and design of interior of book

-Bar codes (so that resellers can stock and sell your book)
+Bar code (so that resellers can stock and sell your

-Requires time and attention to much detail to insure layout, any
+printer.
+Requires time and attention to much detail to

 going over proofs (you will also see proofs to be sure